leVirve/hide-my-python/README.md

 If this argument is defined, the script will only return the first `n` proxies he finds.
 Otherwise, every found proxy will be returned.
 For example:

-	$ hidemypython -n 25 -o output.db
+	$ hidemypython -n 25

 will only return the first 25 proxies.

-### Countries file
+### Countries list

-The script will only return proxies based in the countries specified in this file.
-To see a complete list of the available countries, see the file `countries_all`.
+The script will only return proxies based in the countries specified in this list.
+To see a complete list of the available countries, see the file `countries_all` in `const.py`.

 ### Ports

 The script will only return proxies listening on the specified ports.
 You can specify up to 20 different ports.
 For example:

-	$ hidemypython -p 80 8080 443 -o output.db
+	$ hidemypython -p 80 8080 443

 will only return proxies listening either on port 80, 8080, or 443.